Nothing is left to chance in the creative process of making a suit.

 Safe hands, scissors, pins and chalk are the main working tools of a tailor.

 Passion alone is not enough: the tailor must be properly trained in garment making techniques.

-The customer for whom Ravazzolo caters in making suits is a powerful man who can appreciate the overall added value of a garment, as well as the elegance and comfort that sets it apart.
+The Ravazzolo customer is a professional, a man of power, a manager who knows how to appreciate the added value of a garment, in addition to the elegance and comfort that distinguish Italian style in the world.

 The making of each garment begins with the selection of the right fabric, taking shape through a process that partially breaks away from an industrial logic in terms of time, since high quality requires patience and control.

 Each new fabric, while declared as ready to be sewn, is nonetheless checked, steamed and sponged to make it withstand the stresses caused by the different weather conditions around the globe.

 To allow this, the collections are carefully evaluated and conceived almost a year in advance, anticipating what will be the nuances and trends of the future.